Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Acadia Pharmaceuticals Inc. (ACAD)

-Glancy+Prongay+%26amp%3B+Murray+LLP (GPM) reminds investors of the upcoming June 18, 2021 deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased Acadia Pharmaceuticals Inc. (Acadia or the Company) (NASDAQ: ACAD) securities between June 15, 2020 and April 4, 2021, inclusive (the Class Period).
+LOS ANGELES, May 06, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (GPM) reminds investors of the upcoming June 18, 2021 deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased Acadia Pharmaceuticals Inc. (Acadia or the Company) ( ACAD) securities between June 15, 2020 and April 4, 2021, inclusive (the Class Period).

 Acadia is a biopharmaceutical company that develops a drug called pimavanserin as a treatment for dementia-related psychosis and as an adjunctive treatment for schizophrenia, as well as an adjunctive treatment for major depressive disorder.
 In June 2020, Acadia submitted a supplemental New Drug Application (sNDA) with the U.S. Food and Drug Administration (FDA) to expand pimavanserins label to include treatment for dementia-related psychosis.